Living in Portugal VS Spain: Which Country Is Right For You?

 The weather

-The sea is also much warmer in Spain than it is in Portugal: Spain has the Mediteranean whereas Portugal has the Atlantic.
-However, Portugal is a better destination for surfers with several great surf spots like Nazarรฉ, Sagres, and Ericeira.
+The sea is also much warmer in Spain than it is in Portugal as Spain is on the Mediterranean Sea whereas Portugal is on the Atlantic Ocean.
+However, Portugal is a better destination for surfers with several great surf spots like Nazaré, Sagres, and Ericeira.

-Island-wise, the Canaries are a better bet for weather, although Madeira has other charms.
+Island-wise, the Canaries are a better bet for weather, although Madeira is known for its year-round mild weather too.

 Unfortunately, apartments in both Spain and Portugal tend to be very cold in winter due to a lack of central heating.
-The lack of insulation means noise is also an issue in both, but Portugal probably does slightly better here.
+The lack of insulation means noise is also an issue in both, but Portugal probably does slightly better on the noise front – although Spanish properties are more likely to have air conditioning.

 Cost of living